10 Basic Qualifications for Liberation

 6) Single Pointedness

-It needs the ability to hold the mind on a given topic for a considerable period of time.
 The only topic for those of us looking for freedom is the self because it is the only free thing!
-The way to keep it in mind is to bring it back to the teachings over and over until the tendency to wander is curbed.
+The way to keep it in mind is to bring it back to the teachings over and over until the tendency to wander is curbed, or until daily life conforms to the inquiry moment to moment.

-Difficulty focusing is a values issue.
-Does anyone have difficulty focusing on sex?
-No, because it is highly valued.
 Failure to focus means that clarity with reference to what you want, in our case freedom, is not the number one priority.
-When freedom is the number one value concentration takes care of itself.
+When freedom is the number one value, concentration takes care of itself.

 7) Forbearance

-Understanding that people cannot be changed but giving them the freedom to be what they are and setting up boundaries to take care of yourself is forbearance.
+Understanding that people cannot be changed but giving them the freedom to be what they are and setting up boundaries to take care of yourself – is forbearance.
 This qualification creates a simple life.

 These days society is highly complicated and neurotic.
 Our sense of entitlement knows no bounds.
 We feel empowered to whine and complain from dawn to dusk about petty things.
 Our likes and dislikes are out of control.
 Luxuries have become necessities, our lives complicated and our minds shattered.
 These small things are not worthy of attention.
 Suffering them in good humour is necessary.